LilaShiba/9th_grade_boot_camp/0/read_me.md

 - Is someone documenting/ creating the how-to program?
 - How is preparing for the debate coming along?
 - Research, always research
-- stuck on a programing questions?
+- stuck on a programing question?
 Assign that TODO to one person and move along.

 ### Playlist: